ElyashivN/Safe_P2P/README.md

 ```

 ### Setup and Running the Code
+_To test the functionality of SAFE P2P, you must run multiple instances of the GUI in parallel.
+This setup allows you to simulate peer-to-peer interactions._

 1. **Clone the Repository**:
    First, download the project files from GitHub by running: